How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 Developing a Powerful Goal-Setting Mentality

-Setting Your Mind to Reach Your Goals isn’t just about wishful thinking – it’s about building an unshakeable belief in your capabilities.
+Setting Your Mind isn’t just about wishful thinking – it’s about building an unshakeable belief in your capabilities.
 Let’s break this down:

 First off, forget about shouting affirmations in the mirror.
 Real confidence comes from stacking up undeniable proof that you are who you say you are.